 5) I do not believe that p

 This seems to be, in fact, the only way to account for the fact that Williams is convinced that a subject unaware of how she formed her “beliefs” would find herself in a better position to view them as, precisely, beliefs.
-His point seems to be that I cannot take myself to believe that p if I have serious doubts concerning the truth-value of p itself, and that I cannot help to have such serious doubts insofar as I am well aware of the “lowly origins” of my propositional attitude (my “belief”) towards p.(Alston, 1988)
+His point seems to be that I cannot take myself to believe that p if I have serious doubts concerning the truth-value of p itself, and that I cannot help to have such serious doubts insofar as I am well aware of the “lowly origins” of my propositional attitude (my “belief”) towards p.

+As we will see, however, Williams’s conceptual argument has been repeatedly criticized, which has led to a situation in which some authors –such as (Alston, 1988)− tic involuntarism as a purely psychological affair–roughly as Hume had.

 The first concession: voluntarily acquiring but not voluntarily sustainingpreserving a belief